EndPointCorp/end-point-blog/2020/06/16/jamstack-conf-virtual-may-2020.html.md

 ### Selling tickets without servers.
 Or frameworks.
 Or cookies.

 [Jan van Hellemond](https://jvhellemond.nl/) has volunteered for years at a very popular conference in Europe ([Fronteers](https://fronteers.nl/congres) I think).
 In previous years tickets sold out in 6 minutes one year, and 30 seconds in another!
 Their ticket vendor was struggling to handle to the load and this caused them to oversell early bird tickets.
 Jan built a Jamstack site to sell their tickets and was very pleased with the performance.
-He used simple, single-purpose vanilla JavaScript components and simple, single-purpose api handlers (serverless functions).
+He used simple, single-purpose vanilla JavaScript components and simple, single-purpose API handlers (serverless functions).

 ![Jan presenting his Jamstack ticket selling app](/blog/2020/06/16/jamstack-conf-virtual-may-2020/tickets.png)